qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 ```

 This endpoint returns one or more Qlik Associative Engine instances and information about these instances in JSON format.

+If you deployed to a cluster in the cloud you might have to open the firewall as well before being able to query Mira.

 ## Deploying to Nomad